meows4h/CS361-MSA/README.md

 ### Additional Responses & Information
 It may generate a response saying "Invalid syntax (too many/few values; incorrect command)" in the case of there being a space located in the call, everything should be contained within the format listed without additional spaces.

+## Setup
+If you need to use this on your own, there is a section at the top of 'main.py' where you can change the SQL server, username, password, and database name to connect to your own service and such.
+Additionally, there is a port variable to change to have more control over the socket connection.